Searching for details:

 The author of this page will appreciate comments, corrections and imagery related to the subject.
 Please contact Anatoly Zak.

-Soyuz MS-21 arrives at ISS
+Soyuz MS-21 completes a trip to ISS

 The first Russian crew backdropped by the Kremlin's war against Ukraine launched Friday to the International Space Station, ISS.
 Coincidently, for the first time in many years, there were no foreign crew members aboard the fresh Soyuz transport, which is expected to dock at the Prichal Node Module, UM, another first for the Russian ISS Segment.
 Around three hours after launch, Soyuz docked at ISS in manual mode, due to a problem with the automated rendezvous system.